All Books

 by Ashley Elston

-A female con artist's latest job is complicated by her target's own dark secrets.
+A skilled con woman's latest job is complicated by her target's own secrets.

 Key Takeaways